strapi/strapi/docs/3.x.x/en/advanced/middlewares.md

 - server.js
 ```

 Every middleware will be injected into the Koa stack.
-To manage the load order, please refers to the [Middleware order section](#load-order).
+To manage the load order, please refer to the [Middleware order section](#load-order).

 ## Load order